jenfly/python-cheatsheets/README.md

 # python-cheatsheets

 My collection of syntax and handy tips for scientific computing in Python.
-These cheatsheets are geared towards atmospheric science applications are customized to my own needs and preferences, but some of them could be useful as a learning tool or reference to scientists in other fields.
+These cheatsheets are geared towards atmospheric science applications and are customized to my own needs and preferences, but some of them could be useful as a learning tool or reference for scientists in other fields.

 Module | Description